apideck-libraries/portman/examples/testsuite-variation-content-types/readme.md

 ### `openApiRequest` examples

 The `openApiRequest` property controls which request body content type Portman uses for a variation.
-These examples show complete variation objects that live inside the `variationTests[].variations` array.
+In these examples it is defined next to `openApiOperationId` inside each `variationTests` object.

 **Without `openApiRequest`**